giantswarm/docs/src/content/use-the-api/management-api/authorization/index.md

     organizationSelector: {}
 ```

-The following template will create a `RoleBinding` that grants admin access to particular subjects in each organization which carries the `add-additional-admins=true` label.
+The following template will create a `RoleBinding` that grants admin access to particular subjects in namespaces belonging to organizations which carry the `add-additional-admins=true` label.
 Please note that in the below example we want to give access to a specific `ServiceAccount` so we need to include its namespace explicitly.

 ```yaml